-WSD receives support from NCCER with efforts to connect trained offenders and employers
+WSD receives support from NCCER with efforts to connect trained residents and employers

 Windham School District vocational training programs are certified by the nationally-recognized National Center for Construction Education and Research (NCCER) Industrial Certification Verification program.
 This program is widely recognized in industry as a leading certification endorsement for the construction and manufacturing trades.